Lyrics are at bottom of page.

 After reading the data on the significance of the gown colors, I chose

 green.
-Although it represents "Medicine" I felt that polyester is a
+Although it represents "Medicine" I felt that polyester

 form of internal medicine to a Teddy Bear!
 (No disrespect to the real